Infinitesimal calculations in fundamental groups: Introduction

-The three theories above are distinct.
-Harrison Hopf invariants give a perfect duality with the Malcev Lie algebra, while Chen theory more naturally pairs the real group ring with its augmentation ideal filtration, and similarly for letter braiding, which is defined over any PID.
-Calculations outside of the eigen-setting differ even for the circle with $\pi_1 \cong \Z = \langle a \rangle$ and first cohomology generated by the dual class $A$.
-The three theories all have an invariant we call $(A|A)$ which agree in the eigen-setting.
-The corresponding Harrison Hopf invariant is denoted $\tpc A A$, the letter braiding invariant $\lp A A$, and the Chen integral $\omega_A|\omega_A$ for $\omega_A$ a one-form representing the class $A$.
-On the word $a^2$ the Harrison Hopf invariant $\tpc A A $ will be $0$ because $\tpc A A$ is by definition zero in the Harrison complex.
-The letter braiding invariant $\lp A A$ is $1$, as can be checked from Definition~\ref{letterlinkingdef}.
-Finally, the Chen integral of $\omega_A | \omega_A$ on $a^2$ will be $\frac{1}{2} + 1 + \frac{1}{2} = 2$ because there will be two ``self-interaction terms'' added to the ``interaction'' between the two occurrences of $a$.
+As represented in Figure~\ref{bigpicture}, the various theories produce the same set of integer-valued invariants in the so-called eigen-setting, as formulated for Hopf invariants in Definition~\ref{def:lp}.
+The resulting three theories are distinct.
+Harrison Hopf invariants give a perfect duality with the Malcev Lie algebra, while Chen theory more naturally pairs the real group ring filtered by powers of its augmentation ideal, and similarly for letter braiding, which is defined over any PID.
+Calculations outside of the eigen-setting differ as already seen for the circle, with $\pi_1 = \langle a \rangle$ and first cohomology generated by the dual class $A$: the three theories all have an invariant we call $(A|A)$, which agree in the eigen-setting, but on the word $a^2$ the Harrison Hopf invariant returns $0$ as $(A|A) = -(A|A)=0$ by definition in the Harrison complex; the letter braiding invariant is $1$, as checked from Definition~\ref{letterlinkingdef}; and finally, the Chen integral will be $\frac{1}{2} + 1 + \frac{1}{2} = 2$ because of two ``self-interaction terms'' added to the ``interaction'' between the two occurrences of $a$.

+We bridge between the manifold theoretic tools and the combinatorial applications using our construction of a smooth thickening of a presentation two-complex of a group.
+Such thickenings are commonplace in geometric topology, but our construction here is tailored specifically to enable planar-graphical calculations on words in groups, akin to Fenn's spider diagrams \cite{Fenn-geometric-topology}.
+We hope to develop such diagrammatic tools further in subsequent work.

 Another primary connection to highlight is work of the last two authors.
-In \cite{sinha-walter2} we show that the same simple formalism we use here, namely pull-back and evaluation in the Harrison complex, gives complete rational functionals on homotopy groups of simply connected spaces.
-Moreover, we show that the resulting invariants are represented by ``higher linking numbers, with correction,'' generalizing the classical Hopf invariant which measures a map $S^3 \to S^2$ through the linking number of preimages of two distinct points in $S^2$.
-Then in \cite{monroe-sinha}, we develop letter linking invariants for free groups purely combinatorially, establishing ``predictions'' of \cite{sinha-walter2} for maps $S^1 \to \bigvee S^1$.
-Presently we return to topology for our development of letter linking for all groups.
+In \cite{sinha-walter2}, they show that the same simple formalism we use here, namely pull-back and evaluation in the Harrison complex, gives exactly the rational functionals on the homotopy groups of simply connected spaces.
+Moreover, they show that the resulting invariants are represented by ``higher linking numbers, with correction,'' generalizing the classical Hopf invariant which measures a map $S^3 \to S^2$ through the linking number of preimages of two distinct points in $S^2$.
+Then in \cite{monroe-sinha}, the third author developed letter linking invariants for free groups purely combinatorially, establishing ``predictions'' of \cite{sinha-walter2} for maps $S^1 \to \bigvee S^1$.
+In the current work, we return to topology for our development of letter linking for all groups.